PulseBeamDev/docs/guides/token.md

 ## 2. Serverless with Cloudflare Page Functions

-Use Case: You want to use Cloudflare enviornment
+Use Case: You want to use Cloudflare environment

 Steps:
 1. Follow Cloudflare setup to host on Cloudflare page functions.
 See [Cloudflare docs](https://developers.cloudflare.com/pages/functions/).